 Telling Yourself, “I’ll Remember That”

-If you’re unencumbered by a hectic schedule, a job, looking after a family, and a long To Do list, you will remember whatever that thing is you just thought of.
-More than likely, if you have a normal busy life, you won’t remember.
-Or you’ll remember when it’s too late or in the middle of the night.
+If you’re hindered by a hectic schedule, a job, looking after a family, and a long To Do list, chances are you won’t remember whatever that thing is you just thought of.
+Or you will remember but only when it’s too late or in the middle of the night.
 So not fun.
 Start capturing those things you need to do right away in a notebook or electronic system.

 Doing Just One More Thing